 Objectives and Content

-The master's thesis is a scientific work in the discipline of the student's specialisation, and may be written on the basis of one of the selected topics.
+The Master's thesis is a scientific work in the discipline of the student's specialisation, and may be written on the basis of one of the selected topics.

-Upon successful completion of the Master degree:
+Upon successful completion of the Master's programme:

 - will have further developed the knowledge s/he has gained previously via specialised courses in English linguistics and/or English literature or/and culture and/or didactics.

-- Will have gained broad knowledge of the field in general and detailed knowledge of a limited subfield.
+- will have gained broad knowledge of the field in general and detailed knowledge of a limited subfield.

-- Will have gained basic knowledge of central problems and methodologies in the selected discipline.
+- will have gained basic knowledge of central problems and methodologies in the selected discipline.

 - is able to work independently and in the long term on solving problems based on his/her knowledge of the discipline.